 Find Your Own Opal

-Not only are there up to 2 million holes where any unsuspecting person could accidentally fall to their death, the miners are also particularly territorial.
+Not only are there up to 2 million holes where any unsuspecting person could accidentally fall to their death, but the miners are also particularly territorial.

-See the Serbian Underground Church
+See the Underground Serbian Orthodox Church

 Explore Boot Hill

 There are two cemeteries in Coober Pedy – the First Cemetery (or sometimes called the Old Cemetery), which is, well, the first cemetery, and Boot Hill, which started to be used in the 1970s when the First Cemetery ran out of room.

 That’s not the only interesting grave here though, look out for others for a cat, one shaped like a castle, one with dolphins and covered in shells, and the one for Crocodile Harry, deceptively plain for this colourful local character.